egnyte/integrations-cookbook/book/editor.md

 It includes a specification of extensions and makes sure it's only available if the user can write back to the file.

 It doesn't specify quantity of files, so it's only available if a single file is selected.

+`actionType` set to `open` makes your app show in "open in" submenu, also on the preview screen of a file.

 ### Creating a new file